-Based on the number of blue and red balls in the urns at the end of each round,24 the expected number of red balls drawn is 46.2% and 42.1% for status quo and holistic conditions respectively (last pair of bars of Figure III).25 In other words, we expect that a red ball or a bad outcome is 4.1 percentage points more likely to be drawn from an urn under the status quo condition compared to under holistic regulations (see column 1 of Table V).
-To interpret the magnitude of the effect, we can compare these expected bad outcomes figures with the best attainable expected outcomes given the actual proportions of red and blue balls drawn for each round and each pair of player.
-The percent differences between the actual expected bad outcome figures and the benchmark best attainable expected outcomes can be thought of as measures of "excess bad health outcome."26 The each game, a perfectly expected income maximizing Player 2 would have mixed 9% of the urns under status quo and 48% of the urns under holistic conditions.
+Based on the number of blue and red balls in the urns at the end of each round, the expected number of red balls drawn is 46.2% and 42.1% for status quo and holistic conditions respectively (last pair of bars of Figure III).
+In other words, we expect that

+&lt;sup>26Conditional on the actual recoveries and offers by Player 1 observed in the data for each round of each game, a perfectly expected income maximizing Player 2 would have mixed 9% of the urns under status quo and 48% of the urns under holistic conditions.
 The bias for action is statistically significant in the status quo condition but not in the holistic condition: the percentage of urns mixed is statistically similar at conventional levels between the observed and perfectly-expected-income-maximizing-Player-2-level conditional on actual recoveries for holistic but not for status quo.